 On average, only 1 player off each youth league team will make the high school baseball or softball team.

 Less than 3 out of every 50 high school baseball or softball players will play college ball.

 Approximately 1 out of every 350 high school baseball players will get drafted by a major league baseball team.

 In today’s society so much is based on numbers, so the numbers, when describing the long-range prospects of any youth baseball player go like this … For the five million children playing baseball in the United States, 400,000 will play ball in high school.
 Of those 400,000, around 1,500 will be drafted by a professional baseball team.
 From those 1,500 or so, 500 will play two seasons or less in the minor leagues.
 Of the 500 in the minors, 100 will reach the Major League level, with one making it to Cooperstown, N.Y. and the National Baseball Hall of Fame.

 So, in doing the math for all the parents pushing their little “future major leaguer”, remember their chances of playing in the major leagues are approximately 50,000 to 1 – not the best of odds…so, let your child enjoy their time playing baseball or softball.
 Allow them the opportunity to enjoy the experience and comradery that this game affords us all!

 We are all responsible for being a positive role model for all the kids.
-WE must be the role models in today’ society.
+We must be the role models in today’s society.
 If we eliminate the negative comments, the kids will have an opportunity to play without any unnecessary pressures and will learn the values of good sportsmanship.